EMVrace/EMVrace.github.io/README.md

 As for Mastercard transactions, this attack does not apply because the card authenticates its messages related to cardholder verification, so tampering with those messages will result in a declined transaction.

-### Making the terminal accept fake offline transactions
+**Making the terminal accept fake offline transactions**

-This attack, which is much less critical that the previous one, allows a criminal to use their own card to complete a low-amount, offline transaction, while not being actually charged.
+This attack is much less critical that the PIN bypass attack.
+It allows a criminal to use their own card to complete a low-amount, offline transaction, while not being actually charged.
 To carry out this attack, the man-in-the-middle modifies the card-produced Transaction Cryptogram (TC).
 The terminal cannot detect this modification; only the bank can, yet after the consumer/criminal is long gone with the goods.

 For ethical reasons, we did not test this second attack in practice.